-In cases in which our consultants invite revision and resubmission, American Studies sends the revised essay, if at all possible, to the same readers who read it the first time.
-We consider it editorial malpractice in such cases to engage new commentators-who just might want an article revised back the way it was in the first place-unless the scope of the revised article is different, and we feel new expert judgment is necessary.
+In cases in which our consultants invite revision and resubmission, American Studies guarantees the author that the revised essay will be sent, if at all possible, to the same readers who read it the first time.
+We consider it editorial malpractice in such cases to engage new commentators-who just might want an article revised back the way it was in the first place unless the scope of the revised article is different, and we feel new expert judgment is necessary.